sseefried/sseefried-blog/src/drafts/compositional-correctness.md

 swap-bijection
 ```

-[TODO: Provide link to upcoming Agda repo]

-### Why does this work?
+I submitted a PR to the GitHub `agda-stdlib` repository which added this function.
+It has now been [incorporated](https://github.com/agda/agda-stdlib/commit/9bf16e21f0fcdefd9200d4f368bbeaee67b84c75) and will appear in a future release of the Agda Standard Library.

+### Compositional correctness via the bijection composition operator `∘-↔`
+p
-The magic lies in the `∘-↔` operator defined in module `Function.Construct.Composition`.
-It's a synonym for `inverse` which is defined as:
+The magic of this approach is in the `∘-↔` operator which is defined in module `Function.Construct.Composition`.
+It is a synonym for function `inverse` which is defined as:

 ```{ htmlDir="2022-02-24-permutations" module="Function.Construct.Composition" lineNumber="196" lines="8" }
 inverse